EBISPOT/GrEBI/README.md

 ## Implementation

-The pipeline is implemented as a combination of Python scripts for orchestration and [Rust](https://www.rust-lang.org/) programs with simple CLIs for high performance data wrangling.
+The pipeline is implemented as [Rust](https://www.rust-lang.org/) programs with simple CLIs, orchestrated with [Nextflow](https://www.nextflow.io/).

 The primary output the pipeline is a [property graph](https://docs.oracle.com/en/database/oracle/property-graph/22.2/spgdg/what-are-property-graphs.html) for [Neo4j](https://github.com/neo4j/neo4j).
 The input format (after ingests to extract from [KGX](https://github.com/biolink/kgx), RDF, and bespoke DB formats) is simple [JSONL](https://jsonlines.org/) files, to which "bruteforce" integration is applied: